stolenfootball/stolenfootball.github.io/content/posts/writeups/2024/htb-uni-ctf/signaling-victorious/_index.md

 The first thing I decided to do was attempt to decrypt the backup file.
 I tried a couple of basic passwords, but nothing worked.
 Next, I began to look through the memory dump using [Volatility3](https://github.com/volatilityfoundation/volatility3).

 When scanning the processes that were active when the memory image was taken, I noticed two things.
 First, Signal was actively running.
-This stuck out at me, since the challenge was called _Signaling Victorious_, and I took note of it for later.
+This stuck out at me since the challenge was called _Signaling Victorious_, and I took note of it for later.
 The other process that jumped out was `backuper.exe`.
 Given the weird spelling and the fact that it was at the end of the process list (which usually indicates user-started processes), I figured it may be a custom backup application.

 ![Volatility process scan](./images/2_vol-pslist.png)